DevOpsPlayground/atlantis-automation/README.md

 ```

 ![Gitlab Webhook settings](/image/5_gitlab.png)

+2.2.3.a  For URL you can look at in atlantis-instance.txt

 ![Gitlab Webhook config part 1](/image/5_1_gitlab.png)

 ![Gitlab Webhook config part 2](/image/5_2_gitlab.png)

 You can see webhook logs here.